 Member since 2016

-Maria DiPietro, vice president for global operations at General Electric, earned a BS in Business Administration and an MBA from Suffolk’s Business School.
-In 25 years with General Electric she has held many senior leadership positions and is a GE company officer.
-Until last year, DiPietro was located in London, where she was responsible for leading a Europe-wide simplification program to optimize GE’s competitiveness in European markets.
-She has now returned to the United States and is based in Norwalk, Conn., leading one of GE’s global shared-service functions.
-Previously DiPietro served as chief operations, technology and quality leader for GE Capital’s EMEA business operations and has served as vice president for the London City Women’s Network.
-She also was co-chair for the GE Women’s Network and remains an active board member
+Maria DiPietro, retired vice president for global operations shared services at General Electric, earned a BS in Business Administration and an MBA from Suffolk’s Business School.
+During her 26 years with General Electric, she held many senior leadership positions.
+She was appointed a GE company officer in 2012.
+In her roles, DiPietro led numerous business transformations and consolidations ranging from supply chain, sourcing, collections, and operations.
+She also led global teams with more than 15,000 employees across multiple geographies.
+DiPietro leveraged technology and enterprise standards which enabled a disciplined and common approach to service delivery yielding better outcomes for customers.
+Through 2015, DiPietro was based in London, where she was responsible for leading a Europe-wide transformation program to increase GE’s competitiveness by creating organizational models focused on driving commercial competitiveness while simplifying organizational structures.
+DiPietro returned to the United States and was based in Connecticut.
+Previously she served as the chief operations officer for GE Capital’s EMEA businesses.
+In addition, DiPietro served as vice president for the London City Women’s Network.
+She also was co-chair for the GE Women’s Network.

 Member since 2011